← All Neighbourhood Guides

 Neighbourhood Overview

-The housing stock tells the neighbourhood's history in layers.
-The original fabric is 1940s and 1950s lakeside cottages and modest bungalows, built when Long Branch was a summer destination for Torontonians who arrived by streetcar.
-That stock has been transforming steadily over the past two decades: some original homes have been renovated and expanded, many have been torn down and replaced with larger new infill builds, and a newer generation of condo and stacked townhouse development has appeared along the Lake Shore Boulevard West corridor.
+Long Branch's housing history comes in layers.
+The neighbourhood began as a late-19th-century lakeside resort and cottage community, with Long Branch Park established in the 1880s and summer visitors arriving by streetcar by the 1890s.
+Much of today's modest detached housing stock, however, dates from the 1940s through the 1960s, and that stock has been transforming steadily over the past two decades: some original homes have been renovated and expanded, many have been torn down and replaced with larger new infill builds, and a newer generation of condo and stacked townhouse development has appeared along the Lake Shore Boulevard West corridor.
 The result is a neighbourhood that looks different block by block, sometimes street by street, and requires buyers to assess each address carefully rather than assuming uniform character across the area.

 A typical Saturday in Long Branch starts with a walk along the Waterfront Trail, coffee from a spot on Lake Shore, and a few hours at Colonel Samuel Smith Park: watching the sailors in summer, skating with the kids in winter, or just walking the perimeter while the lake does what the lake does.
 Dinner is on a backyard deck.
 The city is technically right there, but it does not feel like it.
-That gap between the address and the feeling is the thing people who live here have trouble explaining to friends who have not visited.
+That gap between the address and the feeling is difficult to appreciate without visiting in person.

 South Lake Ontario